 There are some gluten-free options that can be used for a bulgur substitute for those that are avoiding wheat, depending on the recipe.
 Some of those bulgur replacements include:

 - buckwheat groats

 - roasted brown rice couscous

-- faro (slightly ground in food processor or blender)
+- farro (slightly ground in a food processor or blender)

 - shredded cauliflower

 For those of you new to the whole food plant-based lifestyle, we’ve created a FREE 7-Day Plant-Based Menu Planner to help you get started!

 This post may contain affiliate links.
 Read my full disclosure here.